Selling on Amazon vs. Your Own Site: Where is the Best Place to Start?

 Let’s take a look at some of the ways your own site may be a more attractive opportunity for your online business.

-Building your own website is easier than ever in 2021.
+Building your own website is easier than ever in 2022.
 Between WordPress, Wix, Squarespace, and Shopify, your options for creating a personalized business hub are plentiful.
-Each of these services offer various levels of pricing along with free trials or even free versions with ads.
+Each of these services offers various levels of pricing along with free trials or even free versions with ads.

 Most of these website builders offer accessible tutorials, a library of pre-made site templates, dedicated support, and social media connectivity.
 It doesn’t matter if you’re building an entire e-commerce headquarters or merely a blog to support your more simplistic business model – today’s site builders offer the opportunity to create your own beautiful website with the only requirement being a few hours of your day.